jrfnl/clearPHP/rules/no-double-quote.md

 <!-- Good Practices -->
 # No Double Quotes

 PHP allows `'` and `"` quotes to create string literals.
 It also allows for NOWDOC and HEREDOC syntax, which are the same as the former but for larger blob of text.
-Both first syntax will stay unchanged, while the second syntax will make PHP replaces any variables, properties or array it finds within the literal by their actual value.
+Dynamic elements in both first syntaxes will stay unchanged, while the second syntax will make PHP replace any variables, properties or arrays it finds within the literal by their actual value.

 ```php
 <?php